CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Related Work

 \paragraph{\textbf{Automated Repair of Warnings}} Data-driven repair learns edit patterns from historical fixes and applies them~\cite{Bavishi2019, oopsla2019, Liu2018a}.
 Rule-based repair (e.g., Sonar quick-fixes and Sorald) shows strong precision but can struggle to generalize beyond encoded idioms~\cite{Etemadi2023a}.
 StaticFixer augments static warnings with code transformations~\cite{Jain2023}, while synthesis/constraint-driven approaches use analysis goals to guide patching~\cite{Liu2023}.
 For type-related violations, specialized techniques automatically fix type errors in Python and functional languages~\cite{icse2024-PyTy,Sakkas2020,Oh2022}, and learned type hints can trigger or resolve static checker feedback~\cite{Allamanis2020}.
 Beyond single-rule scripts, LLM-centric pipelines combine transformation-by-example with static/dynamic checks to produce robust edits~\cite{Dilhara2024}.

 \paragraph{\textbf{General Automated Repair Approaches}} A broad line of work in automated program repair has explored how to generate patches for general software defects~\cite{cacm2019-program-repair}.
 Early systems relied on generate and validate strategies such as GenProg~\cite{LeGoues2012} or constraint solving, as in SemFix~\cite{Ke2015}, to search for program variants that satisfy the test suite.
 Template and pattern-based approaches later emerged to capture common fix idioms with higher precision~\cite{Liu2019a,Long2016}, and several such techniques have been deployed in industrial settings~\cite{oopsla2019, marginean}.
 The advent of learning-based repair shifted attention toward models trained directly on large corpora of bug fixes~\cite{Tufano2019,Lutellier2020,Chen2021d,Ye2022a,Ye2024} and also type and context-aware repair frameworks~\cite{Jiang2023,Silva2024}.
 More recently, general-purpose large language models have been adapted for repair~\cite{Xia2024a}, and researchers have begun to orchestrate them with agentic prompting pipelines that couple generation with validation and feedback~\cite{icse2025-RepairAgent,Cheng2025}.
-Together, this progression highlights both the diversity of APR techniques and the trend toward integrating machine learning and agentic reasoning, which directly inspires and motivates \name{}.
+A particularly related work is RepairAgent~\cite{icse2025-RepairAgent}, which also uses an LLM agent with custom designed tools.
+However, RepairAgent targets bug repair with a given bug-revealing test case, while \name{} focuses on fixing static analysis warnings.
+Most importantly, RepairAgent assumes that all bugs are TPs, whereas \name{} first classifies warnings, which is crucial for avoiding unnecessary or harmful code changes.
+In addition \name{} uses specialized tools for collecting context and validating fixes that are distinct from RepairAgent.
+Lastly, \name{} is even capable of fixing wrong or inaccurate test cases (e.g., see Listing~\ref{l:ExampleFixedWarningFaultyTestFoundAndAdapted}).